Categories: SSC CGL

 Is SSC CGL conducted every year?

 Yes, SSC CGL is conducted every year by the Staff Selection Commission.
-SSC releases the exam calendar and notification with tentative dates for application, Tier 1, and Tier 2.
+SSC releases the exam calendar and official notification containing tentative details, including application deadlines and the SSC CGL Exam Date for both Tier 1 and Tier 2 phases.

 What is the age limit for SSC CGL 2026?